dahwi/Image-Recognition/README.md

 # Image-Recognition
-All work is from the tutorial "Image Recognition and Python" by sentdex

 ## Overview
 Image Recognition is used for all sores of things such as facial recognition, identifying what picture contains, etc